 Note the additional word "frankly" here, as indicator that he has withheld, or been less than "frank" with information and here, he is being frank: he enjoyed his fantasies about Susan, fantasizing that she, like others, was interested in him.
 He is not lying.
 This is how a subject is deceptive without telling a direct lie.

 Note that "those" (distance, rather than "these") is distant from what the main topic is supposed to be, indicating a disconnect between his words and reality.
-He is revealing himself
+He is revealing himself.

 Steve Powell said his son was unaware of the relationship between he and Susan, saying: 'Josh wasn't aware of a lot of these things at first because the first two or three years of his marriage - it was really pretty much not something that really came to light.

-'We interacted in a lot of sexual ways because Susan enjoys doing
+'We interacted in a lot of sexual ways because Susan enjoys doing that.'

 The volume of qualifiers used shows deception in his statement.
 Note: